Biblical speculative fiction: Development

 Modern biblical speculative fiction may be divided into two phases, though to some extent this reflects American Evangelical tendencies, not those of the world in general.

 The first phase is a science-adventure story where the characters are generally devout Christians.
 They act on guidance from God, but no overt or miraculous divine intervention occurs.
 Like many other early Evangelical novels, there is almost always a non-Christian character who eventually becomes born again as a result of a formulaic process for getting saved.
 The emphasis is biblical and doctrinal.
 Theoretically, one could strip out the Christian content and simply get a moral, ethical science-fiction story, though some characters' motivations would be affected.
-A good example of this phase is Bernard Palmer's Jim Dunlap series from the late sixties, which was almost a Christian answer to Tom Swift, Jr.: Dr. Brockton, a godly former missionary, becomes a brilliant scientist, winning his young associates (including Jim Dunlap) to Christ as he produces various high-tech marvels, such as the wingless plane and a space station.
+An example of this phase is Bernard Palmer's Jim Dunlap series from the late 1960s, which was almost a Christian answer to Tom Swift, Jr.: Dr. Brockton, a godly former missionary, becomes a brilliant scientist, winning his young associates (including Jim Dunlap) to Christ as he produces various high-tech marvels, such as the wingless plane and a space station.

 The second phase can almost be summed up in a single name: Frank Peretti.
 These stories still have a biblical and doctrinal emphasis, but they also feature miraculous intervention.
 Unlike the first type mentioned above, they are inherently Christian and would implode if the Christian content were removed.
 The salvation formula is not rigidly followed: a character's salvation experience is often more of a process than a formula-based event.

 The importance of Peretti is likely that he showed other writers what was possible: This Present Darkness unapologetically featured demons, angels, and a non-human perspective on spiritual warfare.
 Much modern biblical speculative fiction derives from Peretti's approach or at least responds to it.

 On the other hand, writers outside the American Evangelical community have produced some "modern" works for decades.
-G. K. Chesterton's The Ball and the Cross, for example, has a science-fictional opening as critical of evolution as anything written today, provides a salvation without the usual "sinner's prayer", and toward the end features a miraculous divine intervention Peretti could have written.
+G. K. Chesterton's The Ball and the Cross, for example, has a science-fictional opening critical of evolution, provides a salvation without the usual "sinner's prayer", and toward the end features a miraculous divine intervention seen in today's works.
 Likewise, C.S.
 Lewis' The Chronicles of Narnia are non-formulaic in their approach to salvation and overtly miraculous in content.
 The same is true of Lewis' Space Trilogy.

+Genres

+Christian speculative fiction can come under a number of genres including;